wuhhh/flow-random-access-tokens/README.md

 # flow-random-access-tokens

-WordPress plugin to create and store random access tokens against posts and users
+WordPress plugin to create and store random access tokens against posts and users.
+Makes use of the [https://github.com/paragonie/random_compat](paragonie/random_compat) library.

-You could use them to obfuscate public URLs
+One use of random tokens (and the reason I wrote this plugin) is to obfuscate public URLs.